kailashrao/Learning-JavaScript/Bank Interest/README.md

 5. Store this in list of daily principle values
 6. Find the minimum principle and multiply by time (31/365 for monthly interest) and rate (.08 for Bank 2)
 7. Store this in a list of monthly interests
-8. Sum all hte monthly interests to find total interest Bank 2 owes customer
+8. Sum all the monthly interests to find total interest Bank 2 owes customer

 ### Then display both interest amounts and tell customer which Bank is offering a better deal